mctekk/baka/README.md

 # Baka

-Set of Packages to help any team develop faster web application
+Set of Packages to help any team develop faster SaaS Web Application

 ### COMPONENTS